OISF/suricata/doc/userguide/capture-hardware/ebpf-xdp.rst

 If ever your hardware is not able to do a symetric load balancing but support XDP in driver mode, you can then use the CPU redirect map support available in the xdp_filter.bpf file.
-In this mode, the load balancinf will be done by the XDP filter and each CPU will handle the whole packet treatment including the creation of the skb structure in kernel.
+In this mode, the load balancing will be done by the XDP filter and each CPU will handle the whole packet treatment including the creation of the skb structure in kernel.

 You will need Linux 4.15 or newer to use that feature.